VinSevilla/ai110-module3show-musicrecommendersimulation-starter/model_card.md

 - Any patterns you think your scoring captures correctly
 - Cases where the recommendations matched your intuition

 It works really well when the user's genre is well represented in the catalog.
-The Chill Lofi and High-Energy Pop profiles both gave results that felt spot on — like exactly what someone with those tastes would want.
+The Chill Lofi and High-Energy Pop profiles both gave results that felt spot on like exactly what someone with those tastes would want.
 The scoring also handles opposite ends of the spectrum well, so a high-energy user and a low-energy user both get results that make sense without one side being favored over the other.
-Another thing that works well is the explanation — every recommendation tells you exactly why it was picked, which makes the whole thing feel transparent and easy to understand.
+Another thing that works well is the explanation.
+Every recommendation tells you exactly why it was picked, which makes the whole thing feel transparent and easy to understand.

 ---